Shiyu-j777/CauseText-Replicate/README.md

 a.
 Dropping some data so the propensity to $P(T=1|C=0) = 0.9$ and $P(T=1|C=1) = 0.7$, and then

 b.
-For the proxy label, further drop some data such that they have a 0.94 precision and 0.98 recall (They resemble cases when the true_labels can be discovered all the time).
+For the proxy label, further drop some data such that they have a 0.94 precision and 0.98 recall (They resemble cases when the true_labels can be discovered almost all the time).

 Using the same setup, I am able to obtain a similarly-sized dataset of ~16K observations.